 - I’m in love with my little family, including my handsome boyfriend David, and our handful of critters: Lola, Earl, and Houdini.

-- And am also an avid Craigslist and garage sale bargain hunter, as well as a dumpster diver for all your tossed out furniture.
+- And am also an avid Craigslist and garage sale bargain hunter, as well as a dumpster diver for all of your tossed out furniture.

 - And to thoroughly contradict all of my previous statements, I am also considerably anal-retentive about saving money.

-Resolutions and Anxiety:
+Goals and Anxiety: